kaesae/Project2-React/README.md

 ### Code Snippet
- - I'm very proud of this part of the code, since it's the main API functionality that allows for a user to pass a value using a form into the API URL, runs the handleSubmit function and fetches the data with the new API URL, and sets the the useState.
+ - I'm very proud of this part of the code, since it's the main API functionality that allows for a user to pass a value using a form into the API URL, runs the handleSubmit function and fetches the data with the new API URL, and sets the useState.

 ```html